 Open the app and give the required permissions and verify the Jio phone number.
-Before doing the verification that you have Jio sim card inserted in sim slot with supports LTE.
+Before doing the verification you have a Jio sim card inserted in the sim slot with supports LTE.

-Once successfully installed, the permission will need to use the Jio app as the default dialing app.
-So whenever next time any call will be from Jio number, it will be a Volte call.
+Once successfully installed, permission will need to use the Jio app as the default dialing app.
+So whenever the next time any call will be from the Jio number, it will be a Volte call.

 It is not just the phone, you might have a feature with Jio, but when changing the sim card, you will not have calls over the internet.
 The reason is that the mobile operator does not support VoLTE.